 Psychiatry vs. Psychology

-Psychiatrists and psychologists are both trained in analyzing, diagnosing, and treating mental health conditions.
+Psychiatrists and psychologists are both trained in analyzing, diagnosing, and treating mental health disorders.
 There is a fair amount of overlap between the two specialties, but a few fundamental differences also set these two fields apart.

 What Psychiatry and Psychology Have in Common

 Both types of doctors use psychotherapy to help a patient function better with normal life stressors.
-Psychotherapy is basically a dialogue-based treatment, i.e., talking through issues as a form of therapy.
-This can be an individual, group, couple, or family session with a psychiatrist or psychologist.
+Psychotherapy is basically a dialogue-based treatment (i.e., talking through issues as a form of therapy).
+This can be conducted as an individual, group, couple, or family session with a trained psychiatrist or psychologist.